Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Coupling between fluid and particles

 \subsection{No-slip and no-penetration at solid boundaries}

-To achieve the no-slip and no-penetration boundary conditions at the solid wall, we modify the distribution functions of fluids $a$ and $b$ using the half-way bounce-back scheme as follows,
+To achieve the no-slip and no-penetration boundary conditions at the solid wall, we modify the distribution functions of fluids $a$ and $b$ using the half-way bounce-back scheme as follows:

-where $\boldsymbol{u}_w$ is the velocity of the wall of the particle.
+where $\boldsymbol{u}_w$ is the velocity of the particle wall and the subscript $\bar{i}$ denotes the discrete velocity direction opposite to $i$.
 This update is performed after the streaming step.
-After streaming, the distribution function will have propagated into the solid. $\boldsymbol{x}_b$ are locations of solid nodes that neighbor at least one fluid node.
-When computing the wall velocity, both the translational and rotational motion are considered,
+After streaming, the distribution function will have propagated into the solid. $\boldsymbol{x}_b$ are locations of solid nodes that neighbour at least one fluid node.
+When computing the wall velocity, both the translational and rotational motion are considered as follows: